LeafyOtter/cursus_42/README.md

 It is not actually quite functional.
 But because of change in cursus, i don't actually need to do it.
 I will finish it once my main cursus is done.

+## Current projects

+- Minishell, is a group project consisting of creating our own mini shell.

+- Minitalk, is a project about unix signal.
+It is finished, i just need to do some testing, and then get it corrected.

+- Philosophers, is a project about multi-threading.
+It is temporarly stopped, since i'm focusing on minishell.

 ## Notes

 I will update this repository regularly to add more project.